AFatuttaCoursera/gcdata_week4/CodeBook.md

 activityId : id of the activity activityName : activity name - string

-from here below the data is retrieved as the mean of the same variables presented in the original research, please refer to original documentation mentioned above.
+from here below the data is retrieved as the average of each variable for each activity and subject.
+The data types/meaning is the same as presented in the original research, please refer to original documentation mentioned above.

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y